Burn-E99/TheArtificer/docs/API.md

 ## The Artificer API
 The Artificer features an API that allows authenticated users to roll dice into Discord from third party applications (such as Excel macros).
 The API has a couple endpoints exposed to all authenticated users allowing management of channels that your API key can send rolls to.
-APIs requiring administrative access are not listed below.

 Guilds Owners or Admins must run the `[[api allow` command for any users to be able to use the `/api/roll` endpoint.